 Transmittal of MS Sanction Fees and MS Athlete Surcharge to MS

-A. Within 30 days following the conclusion of the swim meet the Meet Host shall provide the Treasurer of MS (1) a copy of the final financial information concerning the meet from the final team entry fee report which has been produced from any electronic meet management software approved by USA Swimming, Inc.(2) a completed Michigan Swimming Meet Summary Report, (a copy which is available from the Program Operations Vice-Chair, the MS website (www.miswim.org) or the Office of MS and an example is attached as Appendix 5), and (3) a check for the MS Meet Sanction fee (as outlined in section D below) and for the MS athlete surcharge which is equal to $1.00 (non-Championship Meets), $5.00 (District and JO Meets), and $3.00 (State Meets) multiplied by the total number of athletes who participated in the meet.
+A. Within 30 days following the conclusion of the swim meet the Meet Host shall provide the Treasurer of MS (1) a copy of the final financial information concerning the meet from the final team entry fee report which has been produced from any electronic meet management software approved by USA Swimming, Inc.(2) a completed Michigan Swimming Meet Summary Report, (a copy which is available from the Program Operations Vice-Chair, the MS website (www.miswim.org) or the Office of MS and an example is attached as Appendix 5), and (3) a check for the MS Meet Sanction fee (as outlined in section D below) and for the MS athlete surcharge (See General Rules P Swimmer Entry Fees) multiplied by the total number of athletes who participated in the meet.
 All checks should be made payable to Michigan Swimming, Inc. (See Meet Summary Report Form to determine calculation of total fees due MS Inc.)

 B. Within 30 days following the conclusion of the meet the Meet Host shall provide the Program Operations Vice-Chair and the Michigan Swimming Office Meet and Sanctioning Chair copies of the Team Entry Fee report from any electronic meet management software that has been approved by USA Swimming, Inc., the MS Meet Summary Report and the Officials Pay Summary reports as filed with the Treasurer of MS in XI A above.